CleverCloud/doc.clever-cloud.com/runtimes/php/tutorial-laravel.md

     "* * * * * $ROOT/clevercloud/cron.sh"
 ]
 ```

+This installs a cron that will run `clevercloud/cron.sh` every minute.

 2. Create a `clevercloud/cron.sh` file in your project (with execute permissions), containing: